Variability in Footpoint Mapping of BBFs Using Tsyganenko Models: Impact on Swarm Conjunctions

 \section{Introduction}

 Substorms play a crucial role in the dynamics of the Earth's magnetotail, significantly influencing the transport of mass, energy, and magnetic flux.
 One of the key processes during substorms is the generation of transient high-speed plasma flows, known as bursty bulk flows \cite[BBFs,][]{Angelopoulos_1994}.
-These BBFs eventually couple to the high-latitude ionosphere by forming field-aligned currents (FACs) systems closed by an electrojet current in the ionosphere \cite[e.g.][]{Nakamura_2001, Liu_2015}.
-This coupling has notable ionospheric and ground magnetic manifestations, such as auroral streamers and magnetic field disturbances ($dB/dt$) spikes \cite[e.g.][]{Juusola_2009, Schillings_2023}, which can lead to geomagnetic induced currents that have damaging effects on technological systems like power grids \cite[e.g.][]{Pulkkinen_2005, Rodger_2017}.
+These BBFs eventually couple to the high-latitude ionosphere by forming field-aligned currents (FACs) systems closed by an electrojet current in the ionosphere.
+This coupling has notable ionospheric and ground magnetic manifestations, such as auroral streamers and magnetic field disturbances ($dB/dt$) spikes \cite[and references therein]{Juusola_2009}.

-To study the ionospheric and ground manifestation of magnetotail drivers, it is essential to utilize multi-point observations \cite[e.g.][]{Keiling_2009, Juusola_2009, Wei_2021, Aryan_2022}.
+To study the ionospheric and ground manifestation of magnetotail drivers, it is essential to utilize multi-point observations \cite[e.g.][]{Wei_2021, Aryan_2022, Ngwira_2025}.
 For example, linking measurements from the magnetotail to the ionosphere requires determining the times at which the orbital magnetic footpoints of different spacecraft intersect.
 In this context, accurately mapping spacecraft positions throughout the magnetosphere to specific locations in the ionosphere is crucial.
-The most commonly used external magnetic field model for connecting magnetospheric substorm and storm dynamic processes to their ionospheric signatures are the Tsyganenko models \cite[][hereafter T87]{Tsyganenko_1987}, \cite[][hereafter T89]{Tsyganenko_1989}, \cite[][hereafter T96]{Tsyganenko_1996}, \cite[][hereafter T01]{Tsyganenko_2002a, Tsyganenko_2002b}, and \cite[][hereafter T04]{Tsyganenko_2005}.
-However, studies have shown limitations in these models; for example, \cite{Opgenoorth_1994} found in their study that the presence of a localized FAC was shifted a few degrees north compared to the location obtained with the T89 model.
-Similarly, \cite{Wei_2021} noted differences in the ground track mapping when using three different Tsyganenko models (T87, T89, and T96) while investigating the characteristics and responses of the magnetosphere-ionosphere-ground system during a case study.
+The most commonly used external magnetic field models for connecting magnetospheric dynamic processes to their ionospheric signatures are the Tsyganenko models \cite[][hereafter T87]{Tsyganenko_1987}, \cite[][hereafter T89]{Tsyganenko_1989}, \cite[][hereafter T96]{Tsyganenko_1996}, \cite[][hereafter T01]{Tsyganenko_2002a, Tsyganenko_2002b}, and \cite[][hereafter T04]{Tsyganenko_2005}, and the more recent TA15 model \cite[][hereafter TA15]{Tsyganenko_2015} which has a more sophisticated representation of the magnetospheric system and uses a larger dataset of spacecraft measurements.